 Saturn stands out among the planets of our solar system because its magnetic field appears to be almost perfectly symmetrical around the axis of rotation.
 Measurements collected from the latest orbits of NASA's Cassini mission give us a better understanding of what the inner part of the planet can be like, says lead author Chi Yan, Ph.D. of Johns Hopkins.

 By feeding data collected by the Cassini mission into powerful computer simulations similar to those used to study weather and climate, Yan and Stanley explored the ingredients needed to produce the "electromagnetic mix" that could explain Saturn's magnetic field.

 Saturn in X-rays

-“One thing we found was the model's sensitivity to very specific things.
-For example the temperature, ”says Stanley.
-“And that means we have a really interesting view of Saturn's deep interior up to 20.000 kilometers deep.
-It's like looking at a planet under X-rays ”.
+"One thing we found was the sensitivity of the model to very specific things.
+Like temperature," says Stanley.
+"And that means we have a really interesting view of Saturn's deep interior up to 20.000 kilometers deep.
+It's like looking at a planet under X-rays."